raspibo/ibt2/docs/DOCKER.md

 The image already supplies the server command, so Compose passes this value as an argument to ibt2.
 Remove the command after the administrator account has been created; changing it later does not change an existing password.

-If no password is supplied, ibt2 generates one and writes it to the server logs on first start.
-Retrieve it with `docker compose logs ibt2`.
+If no password is supplied, the initial password is `admin`.

 ## Database maintenance